-Guys, summer is almost over already!
-As we sit hunched over our laptops under florescent lights, all we can think about is how we’d rather be sticking our toes in the sand somewhere sunny.
-Here, eleven unforgettable beach trips worth booking now, into the fall—which will be hotter in the U.S. than ever—and beyond.
+As we huddle in our winter coats and beanies, all we can think about is how we’d rather be sticking our toes in the sand somewhere sunny.
+Here, eleven unforgettable beach trips worth booking now.

 Maldives: Gili Lankanfushi

 We want to be anywhere in the world where the motto is "no news, no shoes," which is precisely what it is at this resort.
 The Maldives tops our bucket list—and is one of the places we've suggested you visit before it disappears.
 Gili Lankanfushi boasts the Private Reserve (the world's largest over-water villa), the largest floating solar panel in the Maldives, out-of-this-world photo opportunities, private butlers, excursions with marine biologists and much more.

 Turks And Caicos: The Shore Club

 If the Maldives feels a bit far-flung for you, we suggest you check out the Shore Club on Turks and Caicos instead.
 It's the only resort on Long Beach Bay in Providenciales, and it offers sweeping views, beachfront spa treatments, world-class dining, luxury suites and enough exclusivity to make it the perfect retreat for couples—but it's both accessible and accommodating for those traveling with children as well.
 A quick flight from New York will land you in paradise, where you can relax on the beach, participate in water sports, go whale-watching or just take a dip in the pool.

 Jennifer Aniston is a big fan of this place, and that endorsement is the only real recommendation we need.
 The resort is the oldest in the area—it once belonged to the son of Mexico's president—and after being renovated a couple years ago has returned in better shape than ever.
 Expect romantic bungalows, private infinity pools, epic ocean views and more.